steve-chamberlin/backwoods-logger/trunk/readme.txt

 LICENSING

 The Backwoods Logger software is offered under the MIT license, whose terms appear in the source code files.
-The Backwoods Logger schematics, board layout files, Gerber files, and other content files are offered under the Creative Commons Attribution-ShareAlike 3.0 license (CC BY-SA 3.0), whose terms can be viewed at http://creativecommons.org/licenses/by-sa/3.0/.
+The Backwoods Logger schematics, board layout files, Gerber files, and other content files are offered under the Creative Commons Attribution 3.0 license
+(CC BY 3.0), whose terms can be viewed at http://creativecommons.org/licenses/by/3.0/.